What is 4G?

 This means a music album taking 20 minutes to download on a 3G phone and just over 3 minutes on 4G.
 This is based on existing 3G speeds being 1Mbit/s on average and 4G speed being 6Mbit/s (average of 5 and 7 times faster).

-Consumer advice on buying a 4G phone
+Buying a 4G phone

 4G mobile phones are built to work on specific types of frequencies.